 Specials

-• 2H takes two hands to wield.
+• 2H takes two hands to wield, so no shield or sidearm.

-• Entangle Grapples using the weapon’s Hit and DM and does not take a further Action to maintain the Difficulty increase each round.
+• Entangle Grapples using the weapon’s Hit and DM but does not take a further Action to maintain the Difficulty increase each round.
 Target escapes if they beat the increased Difficulty on a Move Check.

 • Grapple use the weapon’s Hit and DM on Grapple Attacks.